msfroh/OpenSearch/README.md

 # In another tab, check the local cluster state for each node

-# In the examples below, this will be the coordinator node
+# In the examples below, this will be the coordinator node.
+Note that the node name is runTask-0.
 % curl 'http://localhost:9200/_cluster/state?local&pretty'

-# In the examples below, this will be the first data node
+# In the examples below, this will be the first data node.
+Note that the node name is runTask-1.
 % curl 'http://localhost:9201/_cluster/state?local&pretty'

-# In the examples below, this will be the second data node
+# In the examples below, this will be the second data node.
+Note that the node name is runTask-2.
 % curl 'http://localhost:9202/_cluster/state?local&pretty'
 ```